 4. Location of your hotel

 This is quite an under looked factor but it matters a lot.
 Most railway stations are normally little far from hotels that cater to tourists who are looking for a comfortable stay.
 On the other hand hotel catering to people on business trips or customers staying over a small stay are normally nearby railway stations.
 For example if you're travelling to Kolkata for a one day business work you are likely to take train and book a room in a hotel near Howrah railway station.
-On the other hand if you are visiting Kolkata as a tourist, you are likely to book a hotel near Park Street, which would be much close to major bus stops than railway junctions.
+On the other hand if you are visiting Kolkata as a tourist, you are likely to book a hotel near Park Street or similar places with unique hotels, which would be much close to major bus stops than railway junctions.
 This firstly saves you that double taxi fare, 2ndly the struggle to carry luggage's and in general makes things convenient, so after a long journey you can fall down in your Hotel bed sooner.

 Bus Vs. Train will be a dilemma you'll always face and the answer will change with the change of location.
 It is always advisable to take into account all the factors before making a decision instead of just price.
 A good way to save money is to book hotels on hourly basis, if your really are short on budget but really would love that to travel by an AC bus instead of non-ac chair car for the silence and luggage safety.
 But at the end of the day it all boils down to preference.